Skip to main content

 Quick Answer

-Research suggests women over 50 on GLP-1 medications may benefit from 0.7-1.0g of protein per pound of ideal body weight daily, with the higher end for those doing resistance training.
-After menopause, muscle protein synthesis may become less efficient, meaning more protein per meal (30-40g) could be needed for the same muscle-preserving response.
+The 2026 USDA guidelines recommend adequate dietary protein of at least 1.2 g/kg to help preserve muscle mass and strength and reduce the risk of sarcopenia, with 1.2-1.6 g/kg often advised for active adults.
+After menopause, muscle protein synthesis (the process of muscle building and repair) may become less efficient, meaning more protein per meal (30-40g) could be needed for the same muscle-preserving response.
 Your doctor can help set the right target.

 Why Over-50 Protein Needs Are Different